 Samples from the freshly mixed concrete for every RGP and PKS replacement were taken for a slump test as described in BS EN 12350-2:2000 to determine consistency and workability before test specimens were cast to satisfy 50-80mm slump per the code condition.
 A frustum of cone with internal dimensions of 200mm base diameter, 100 mm top diameter and 300mm high was used as indicated in figure 10.

-(a)Compacting of concrete sample in slump mold Fig. 10: Slump test
+Fig. 10: Slump test